Seconb/Roblox-Colorbot/README.md

 - Windows 10/11 Only!

 - Download the Source code, then extract it to a folder.
 Run firstinstall.bat and secondinstall.bat in that order as admin.
-If you already have Python 3.7+ installed and added to PATH then skip firstinstall.bat and only use secondinstall.bat.
+If you already have Python 3.7+ installed and added to PATH then skip firstinstall.bat and only use secondinstall.bat. firstinstall.bat is currently broken so just go to Python.org and download it yourself until I get around to fixing it.
+Check "Add Python.exe to PATH" then click install then run secondinstall.bat.

 - Enable "Enemy Color Outlines" in Arsenal settings